Peter J. Caruso II is a partner in Prince Lobel’s data privacy, intellectual property, and media law practices.

 Peter helps clients establish tailored and actionable data privacy protection plans and provides on-call assistance for data breach crisis management and mitigation.
-He also serves as outside counsel to local, national, and international newspaper, magazine, broadcast, and digital media publishers, providing review of all manner of contracts and establishing intellectual property protection and exploitation strategies.
+He also serves as outside counsel to local, national, and international newspaper, magazine, broadcast, and digital media publishers, for whom he reviews of all manner of contracts and establishes intellectual property protection and exploitation strategies.

 Peter has a special interest in representing artists, art organizations, museums, and galleries.
 He understands accession, deaccession, and provenance.
 Experienced in business and corporate matters, Peter is versed in art import and export, stolen art, intellectual property rights, and privacy issues.

 He has counseled artists and media publications in the areas of copyright, trademark, and fair use; he has conducted prepublication and pre-broadcast reviews for newspapers and radio stations; and he has defended artists, galleries, museums, media outlets, and individuals in defamation cases.

 Peter was one of the drafters of the Massachusetts Art Consignment Statute (Mass.
 Gen. Laws chapter 104A), which was enacted to afford additional protection to consignors of fine art.
 He is a lecturer in the Boston University Arts Administration Master’s Program, teaching “Legal Aspects of Arts Administration” to master’s candidates.
 Peter is an active panel attorney with the Volunteer Lawyers for the Arts of Massachusetts, handling pro bono and reduced-fee art law cases, and also serves as a primary lecturer in the VLA Artist’s Toolbox program.